How To Know If You Have A Valid Slip Accident Claim?

-The vast majority of slip injury claims are made by people who trip in malls and shop floors due to wet floors.
+The vast majority of slip accident claim are made by people who trip in malls and shop floors due to wet floors.
 This wet floor can be caused by a spillage, leaking pipe, or any other thing.
 Other claimants come with the case of slipping on uneven and broken floors.
 Apart from these common instances, slip accidents can be caused by multiple hazards.

-This does not mean every slip injury will be compensated.
+This does not mean every slip accident claim will be compensated.
 For obvious reasons, if you slip and pick up an injury after running and jumping around, this will be deemed as your own fault.
-Your case won’t be entertained if the mishap happened because of your own carelessness, and this is why you must first be very sure that the other party’s at fault before you decide to pursue the claim process.
+You won’t be compensated if you caused the accident, so make sure the other party is at fault before making a claim.

-Also, there are complicated cases where we witness split liability.
-This happens when the responsibility for the incident is shared between the two parties.
-Take the example of slipping and suffering from damages at a pub or nightclub where you were clearly intoxicated, but the cause of your fall can be credited to the negligence of the club management as well, in a case, both factors will be considered and the lawyers will determine how much each party is liable for the injury.
-So, for instance, if you’re told that you were 25% at fault, you will only get 75% of the compensation.
+In some cases, we see split liability.
+This occurs when both parties share blame for an incident.
+For example, if you slip and fall in a bar or nightclub while clearly intoxicated, but the cause of your fall can be attributed to the club management’s negligence, both factors will be considered, and the lawyers will determine how much each party is liable.
+So, if you were 25% at fault, you would only get 75% of the compensation.

 Now that you’ve slipped and picked up an injury, the second most important thing is to report the accident and make sure that it was rightly recorded.
 Similar to all other types of personal injury compensation cases, you will have to report the details of the whole incident to the right authority.
 If you slip due to a wet floor in an establishment owned by someone, like a supermarket or a restaurant, you must do everything to ensure that the responsible party is aware of it.
 All public places are bound to keep an accident book where people can record such instances.
 This record will later provide the needed proof in investigations.